 A living trust is a legal document that transfers ownership of your assets into a trust where you can continue using them until they are transferred to your beneficiaries after death.

-It is a crucial estate planning tool that ensures your final wishes are met.
+It is a crucial estate planning tool that meets your final wishes.
 People often use living trusts to avoid the complex probate process after death or even plan for the possibility of becoming mentally incapacitated before death.

 The living trust can either be revocable or irrevocable, and it goes into effect while you’re still living.
-There are four major roles in a trust – both revocable and irrevocable.
+There are four significant roles in a trust – both revocable and irrevocable.

-- Trustee: A trustee is the manager of the grantor’s assets, responsible for distributing them upon their death.
+Trustee: A trustee is the manager of the grantor’s assets and is responsible for distributing them upon death.

-Determining which type of trust is best for you is a big decision and one that requires the help of a skilled estate planning lawyer.
-If you are interested in creating a living trust in Georgia, read on or contact Perigon Legal Services today to begin building a comprehensive estate plan with a reliable living trust to accompany it.
+Determining which type of trust is best for you is a big decision and requires the help of a skilled estate planning lawyer.
+If you want to create a living trust in Georgia, read on or contact Perigon Legal Services today to build a comprehensive estate plan with a reliable living trust.

 What Is a Revocable Living Trust Georgia?

 However, in Georgia, most people do not have to worry about estate taxes because the federal estate tax is only levied on estates worth close to $12 million.
 Georgia also does not have its own estate tax.
-If you are interested in learning more about whether a revocable living trust is right for you, our attorneys are here to help you explore your options.
+If you want to learn more about whether a revocable living trust is right for you, our attorneys are here to help you explore your options.

 What Is an Irrevocable Living Trust Georgia?